Suggestions for Best Function of Respondus Lockdown Browser

 Suggestions for Instructors Administering Lockdown browser-required quizzes

-Please note, if you encounter problems that affect all students attempting to complete your quizzes, or if these problems are occurring in an IST computer lab, please contact the IST eClass Support team.
+Please note, if you encounter problems that affect all students attempting to complete your quizzes, please contact the IST eClass Support team.

 The first recommendation is that students take a LockDown Browser-enabled practice quiz prior to taking an actual exam with LockDown Browser.